phax/ph-diver/README.md

 # News and Noteworthy

+* v3.0.2 - work in progress
+    * Added new method `DVRPseudoVersion.getPseudoVersionComparable`
 * v3.0.1 - 2024-09-15
     * Moved classes `RepoToc1Marshaller` and `RepoTopToc1Marshaller` to sub-package `jaxb`
     * Added new method `DVRVersion.getStaticVersionAcceptor`